endlos99/finalgrom99/doc/MANUAL.md

 of a specific update concerns you before you apply the update.
 All updates are cumulative, so you only have to apply the latest update shown here.

-Files ending in `.AVR` will update the microcontroller.
-Copy such a file as `UPDATE.AVR` to an SD card and insert it into the FinalGROM 99.
-Plug the FinalGROM 99 into the TI 99 and turn on the console.
+Files ending in `.AVR` are updates for the microcontroller.
+To work, you need to rename such a file to `UPDATE.AVR` and copy it onto an SD card.
+Insert it into the FinalGROM 99, plug the FinalGROM 99 into the TI 99 and turn on the console.
 The update will start automatically, and is complete after a few seconds when the LED turns off.
 Make sure to remove the SD card first before you reset the FinalGROM 99 or power-cycle the console!
 (Otherwise, the update will be applied again.)

 **IMPORTANT!** Do not turn off the the TI 99 while the update is in progress!
 You may brick your FinalGROM 99, which will require an AVR programmer to debrick again.

 Files ending in `.PLD` will update the main logic inside the CPLD.
-Copy such a file as `UPDATE.PLD` to an SD card and follow the procedure above.
+Rename such a file to `UPDATE.PLD` and copy it to an SD card.
+Now follow the procedure above.
 The update will take about 15 seconds.
 Note that the TI may crash during the update, but this does no harm.
 Do not forget to remove the SD card before you power cycle or reset the FinalGROM 99!

 A failed `.PLD` update may leave your FinalGROM 99 not working, but it cannot brick your cart.
 In case of a failure, make sure the update file is